chrisdevwords/congressional-district-finder/README.md

     });
 ```

-#### Handling the 404 for DC's At-Large District
+#### Handling the 404 for DC and Puerto Rico's At-Large Districts
-Currently the repository of GeoJSON for 2016's Congressional Districts doesn't contain a district shape for DC's at-large district (DC-0 or DC-AL).
+Currently the [repository of GeoJSON for 2016 congressional districts](https://api.github.com/repos/unitedstates/districts/contents/cds/2016?ref=gh-pages) doesn't contain a district shape for DC's at-large district (DC-0 or DC-AL).
 To handle this situation, you can check the message on a 404 response against the template used to format the message for this particular error.
 ```js
 finder.getDistrictByAddress('1600 Pennsylvania Avenue DC')